synxty/idea/index.md

 - **Damage:** This attribute measures a character's offensive potency, directly impacting their ability to reduce an opponent's **Health** during combat.
 - **Critical Hit:** Characters with a high **Critical Hit** attribute can deal bonus damage when they land a critical strike, bypassing opponent **Resistance**.
 - **Critical Hit Chance:** The likelihood of a character successfully landing a **Critical Hit** during combat.
-- **Range:** The effective distance from which a character can engage in combat, determining their reach on the battlefield.
 - **Accuracy:**  This attribute represents the character's likelihood of successfully landing their abilities.
 - **Life Steal:** The character's ability to steal **Health** from their opponents by dealing damage or through specific abilities.